-Editor’s Note: Reserve range for OMA, other SDO, vendors for object ID registration
+Editor’s Note: Reserve range for OMA, other SDO, vendors for object ID registration (here or at OMNA page)

-Editor’s Note: How to reuse the existing management objects need further study
+Editor’s Note: XML representation needed

 This Appendix provides the template to be used for the specification of LWM2M objects.
 Furthermore, guidelines for the creation of LWM2M objects are provided.